centau/ecr/docs/api/Handle.md

 - try_get()
 - remove()

-One difference is that the `set()` method will return the handler it is called on.
+One difference is that the `set()` method will return the handle it is called on.

 - **Example**